ThiagoAntonioFerreira/TesteRedis/README.md

 So, I've created a structure to maintain this information in chace for a period of time.

 You can use my example .

+First of all, open your visual studio or vscode.
+I'm using visual studio comunity 2002.

+File ->  new -> project - Console App.